AdaptivMCP/AdaptivMCP/docs/ASSISTANT_DOCS_AND_SNAPSHOTS.md

 For large files:

 - Use `get_file_slice` to read only the region you care about instead of the entire file.
+- Use `get_file_with_line_numbers` when you need exact line references for citations or for line-based patch tools; copy the ranges directly instead of hand-numbering snippets.
 - Use `build_section_based_diff` to construct diffs for the specific line ranges that need to change.
 - Apply the resulting patch with `apply_patch_and_commit` on the appropriate branch.